If your house feels one random toy pile away from total chaos… same.

 (kids’ rooms + play spaces)

 Have your kids pick 5-10 toys they’re ready to part with.
-Donate unused toys and games no one plays, and throw out games with missing pieces and all those tiny plastic bits.
-You’re making room for what’s coming (and they know it).
+Donate unused toys and games no one plays, and throw out games with missing pieces and all those tiny plastic bits (or find replacement parts if the kids still love them!)

 Day 3: Kitchen + Pantry Refresh